 At this point in my life, I was getting close to my thirties and I couldn't see myself working as a chemist, having to drive every single day and be stuck in traffic to work in a place that wasn't even satisfying for me anymore.

 Back in 2012, I bought my first camera - a Canon Rebel T3i.
 At first, I bought it just for fun, just to have a hobby.
 I asked a couple of friends to pose for me, while I was learning how to use the manual mode!

 One of my friends was a wedding photographer, and he asked me to work as a second shooter for him.
 Although I had zero experience in weddings, he believed in me and thought me so much!
 Once I was getting more experience, I started to charge for my photography, and was working during the weekends as a part-time photographer.
 That was the beginning of my photography journey!

 I remember calling her to ask if she was afraid of making such a life-changing decision, considering that chemistry was almost like a certainty to getting a job and make money right away.
 Maria Paula told me: "If you love what you do, you will be motivated to work and make money".
 The moment she said that, something clicked in my brain.
 I quit my corporate chemistry job to work as a full-time photographer.

 I am grateful for all those years working as a chemist, but I am happy to put that chapter of my life behind me.
 Thank you, next!

 My biggest move - I quit my corporate job

-Toronto became my home and with that came many opportunities.
 I am finally doing something that I love and I couldn’t be happier with my decision to leave the corporate world behind.
-I look forward to meeting somebody new each time and doing my utmost best to capturing the beauty I see in them.
-My job is no longer just a job; it’s
+My job is no longer just a job; it’s a

 Share this story